2022–23 Juventus FC season

-The 2022–23 season is Juventus Football Club's 125th season in existence and their 16th consecutive season in the top flight of Italian football.
-In addition to the domestic league, Juventus is participating in this season's editions of the Coppa Italia, UEFA Champions League and UEFA Europa League.
+The 2022–23 season was Juventus Football Club's 125th season in existence and their 16th consecutive season in the top flight of Italian football.
+In addition to the domestic league, Juventus participated in this season's editions of the Coppa Italia, UEFA Champions League and UEFA Europa League.

 On 20 January 2023, Juventus were deducted 15 points as punishment for capital gain violations.
-The decision is subject to appeal.
+The decision, subjected to appeal, was reversed on 20 April 2023.
+On 22 May 2023, Juventus were deducted 10 points as punishment for capital gain violations.

 Players

 Squad information

 Players, appearances, goals and squad numbers last updated on 31 January 2023.
 Appearances and goals include league matches only.Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.